Arif Heralić: Banknote, iconography and legacy

 His picture was taken by Nikola Bibić, a Borba news photographer, in 1954 and from the papers he came to feature on a 1,000 Yugoslav dinar banknote issued from 1955 to 1981, re-nominated to ten new dinars since 1965.
 He is still popular as an icon of industrial workers in the area of former Yugoslavia.

 The banknote is not to be confused with the 20,000 dinar banknote, which depicts Alija Sirotanović.

+The plot of the 2015 movie, Hiljadarka, is inspired by Heralić's life.